VincensiuD/BeanSceneVince/README.md

 # BeanScene06112021

-This Webapp is create by Huda Abusal, Craig Guthrie and Denis It is a WebApp that allows a creation of sitting (meal session) and then allows guests to make a reservation(s).
+This Webapp wasinitally created by Huda Abusal, Craig Guthrie and Denis.
+It is a WebApp that allows a creation of sitting (meal session) and then allows guests to make a reservation(s).